ybigtaJH/ISL_STUDY/README.md

 # ISL_STUDY
-Documents as a result of a ISL_Study in yBigTa
+These are documents of what I studied in ISL_Study(yBigTa DS Team)